 Iain Sheridan has advised on or negotiated a variety of main and service-level agreements that all include intellectual property issues.
 This has often involved computer trading systems or telecommunications agreements.
 He has acted on behalf of, against or alongside Accenture, Bloomberg, IBM, HP Autonomy, Orange Business Services, Intel, Lenovo, Thomson Reuters, Verizon and Wall Street Systems.

-For all clients, whether based in the Financial Services or Technology sectors, we are committed to act independently and for their long-term interests.
+Whether based in the Financial Services or Technology sectors, he is committed to act independently and for long-term interests.